Sport in New Zealand: Motorsport

-Despite New Zealand not having a major car industry since the 1990s, it is very successful at motorsport.
+Despite New Zealand not having a major car industry since the 1990s, it is successful at motorsport.
 There are many levels of competitive motors sport series in New Zealand, which are most simply broken down into watersports (hydro-planing, jetski racing and thundercat racing), automobile racing (Club and national level circuit racing and rallying, with some international events, as well as speedway) and finally motorcycle racing (street, circuit and dirt/motocross).

 To date, New Zealand has seen one Formula One World Champion, Denny Hulme, in 1967.
-Five other New Zealanders have raced at Grand Prix level: Bruce McLaren (four wins), Chris Amon, Howden Ganley, Mike Thackwell and Brendon Hartley.
+Six other New Zealanders have raced at Grand Prix level: Bruce McLaren (four wins), Chris Amon, Howden Ganley, Mike Thackwell, Brendon Hartley and Liam Lawson.
 Bruce McLaren founded the McLaren racing team, which was named after him.

 In addition to their Formula One careers, Chris Amon and Bruce McLaren won the 1966 24 Hours of Le Mans sports-car race.
 Earl Bamber won the 2015 24 Hours of Le Mans, and won again in 2017 with fellow kiwi Brendon Hartley.
 Bruce McLaren and Denny Hulme won four Can-Am sports-car racing championships, from 1967 to 1970.
 Scott Dixon won the Indianapolis 500 in 2008, and the IndyCar Series championship in 2003, 2008, 2013, 2015, 2018 and 2020.
-Dixon has won 53 races to date in his IndyCar career, the second most after American driver A. J. Foyt.
+Dixon has won 53 races in his IndyCar career, the second most after American driver A. J. Foyt.

-New Zealand has many drivers currently competing on a high level on the world stage: Scott McLaughlin, Shane van Gisbergen and Fabian Coulthard are among several New Zealand drivers who have contested the Australian-based Supercars Championship, which holds a round in New Zealand each year, currently at the Pukekohe circuit.
+New Zealand has drivers currently competing on a high level on the world stage: Scott McLaughlin, Shane van Gisbergen and Fabian Coulthard are among several New Zealand drivers who have contested the Australian-based Supercars Championship, which holds a round in New Zealand each year, at the Pukekohe circuit.
 Greg Murphy has won the pinnacle race of the Supercar season, the Bathurst 1000, four times.
 Brendon Hartley won the FIA World Endurance Championship in 2015.
 Two New Zealanders currently compete in the American IndyCar Series: Scott McLaughlin for Team Penske, and Scott Dixon for Chip Ganassi Racing.
+One New Zealander currently competes in Formula One: Liam Lawson, who is driving for Racing Bulls in the 2025 Formula One World Championship.

 A1 Team New Zealand was a front-runner since the series inception.
 Jonny Reid won seven races for the team helping it twice claim second place in the Championship, 2006–07 & 2007–08.
 On 20 January 2008, Taupo Motorsport Park hosted the fifth race in the 2007–08 A1 Grand Prix season.